enunezs/dotfiles/README.md

 # Big TODOs

-2. Separate Windows from Linux
+1. Redefine goal of this guide.
+Who is it for at this point?
-3. Upload Arch dot files
+1.a.
+Publish?
-4. Zsh instalation details
+1.b. link to Vim
-5. Link to wal script
+2. Link to wal script
-6. Pictures for finished look
+3. Pictures for finished look

 # My System